Why Food Puzzles for Cats?

-Mikel lives in Sacramento with her boyfriend and their two rescue cats.
+Mikel lives in Sacramento with her boyfriend and their three rescue cats.

 Ingrid Johnson is a Certified Cat Behavior Consultant (CCBC) through The International Association of Animal Behavior Consultants (IAABC).
 She is past Co-Chair of the Cat Division as well.
 Ingrid operates Fundamentally Feline, providing house call behavior consultations in the metro Atlanta area as well as phone consultations nationwide.
 Ingrid is also employed at Paws Whiskers and Claws, a feline only veterinary hospital in Marietta, Georgia, as a veterinary technician, cat behavior consultant and feline groomer.
 Ingrid has been working exclusively with cats since 1999 and has had the opportunity to attend many continuing education courses all over the country, including the first ever all-cat behavior conference hosted by the American Association of Feline Practitioners (AAFP).